divarvel/servant-hoist/slides.md

 ```

 <details role="note">
-Handler allows you to do IO, and to
+`Handler` allows you to do IO, and to
-return non-200 http codes with throwError.
+return non-200 HTTP codes with `throwError`.
 It focuses on the data types, rather than HTTP itself
 </details>